M. R. D. Foot

 Michael Richard Daniell Foot, CBE, TD (14 December 1919 – 18 February 2012) was a British political and military historian, and former British Army intelligence officer with the Special Operations Executive during the Second World War.
+Foot was the author of the official history about the Special Operations Executive, SOE in France.

 Biography

 The son of a career soldier, Foot was educated at Winchester College and New College, Oxford, where he became involved romantically with Iris Murdoch.

 Foot joined the British Army on the outbreak of the Second World War and was commissioned into a Royal Engineers searchlight battalion.
 In 1941 searchlight units transferred to the Royal Artillery.
 His service number was 85455.
 By 1942, he was serving at Combined Operations Headquarters, but wanting to see action he joined the SAS as an intelligence officer and was parachuted into France after D-Day.
 He was for a time a prisoner of war, and was severely injured during one of his attempts to escape.
 For his service with the French Resistance he was twice mentioned in despatches and awarded the Croix de Guerre.
 He ended the war as a major.
 After the war he remained in the Territorial Army, transferring to the Intelligence Corps in 1950.

 After the war Foot taught at Oxford University for eight years before becoming Professor of Modern History at Manchester University in 1967.
 His experiences during the war gave him a lifelong interest in the European resistance movements, intelligence matters and the experiences of prisoners of war.
 This led him to become the official historian of SOE, with privileged access to its records, allowing him to write some of the first, and still definitive, accounts of its wartime work, especially in France.
 Even so, SOE in France took four years to get clearance.